hotosm/docs/docs/projects/future-plans.md

   [home page](https://docs.hotosm.org/#the-hot-ecosystem-of-tools)
   of this site.
 - The goal is to allow the mapping commmunity to go trhough the entire mapping proces through community ownership and tools.
+  Tools in the end-to-end mapping worklfow include a spectrum of solutions one can use depending on the need, not necessearily full set of tools.
   This can include:
   - Creating a map, starting from absolutely nothing using the entire suite of tools.
 Imagery --> digitize (extract data) --> field map --> export.